spaenleh/emails/README.md

 If you wish to use a Google spreadsheet to pull iformations from you will need to add the `service_account_secrets.json` file to the `drive_secrets` folder.

+## Infos

+Sensible informations are stored in a `.env` to preserv details from leaking in the source code